 - Getting to and from the station

 Many attractions have 2 for 1 offers available if you travel by train - see this Days Out guide.

 If you work in London and are thinking of moving house, it is worth considering both the daily travel time and the combined cost of your mortgage payments and season ticket.
 The website Life after London has mapped season ticket prices and average mortgage costs in the area around every station in south-east England, whilst Emoov has mapped average house prices around major stations throughout the UK.
-Also bear in mind that some train operators now offer carnet tickets which will save you money if you work from home one or two days each week.
+Also bear in mind that train operators now offer flexi-seasons or carnet tickets which will save you money if you work from home one or two days each week.